 Heap table organization mode

 OceanBase Database uses a clustered index table model, which performs well in OLTP environments.
-It stores the primary key and main table data in the same table, optimizing primary key query speed and uniqueness validation performance.
+It stores the primary key and primary table data in the same table, optimizing primary key query speed and uniqueness validation performance.
 However, this model has limitations in OLAP scenarios requiring efficient data import and complex data analysis.
-The import process requires sorting all data, and queries must perform primary key row fusion, both of which impact performance.
-The new version introduces the heap table organization mode, where the primary key is used for uniqueness constraints, and queries rely on the main table.
-When user data is sorted by time, skip indexes can be more effectively utilized to improve query efficiency.
-Additionally, decoupling the primary key from the data eliminates the need to sort the main table data during import, enhancing import performance.
+The import process requires sorting all data, and queries must perform primary key row fusion, which affects performance.
+The new version introduces the heap table organization mode, where the primary key is used for uniqueness constraints, and queries rely on the primary table.
+When user data is sorted by time, skip index can be more effectively utilized to improve query efficiency.
+Additionally, decoupling the primary key from the data eliminates the need to sort primary table data during import, enhancing import performance.

 Data type and storage optimization